ZigzagSecurity/ReportMaker/README.md

 1. Write your report
 2. Generate it by pressing F1 and type "export"
 3. Then choose the format for the export

+Go to the extension github page or marketplace page to find more information.